Connect with others who understand.

 Lifestyle Changes

-Lifestyle changes are usually recommended along with treatments for atrial fibrillation and atrial flutter.
-Your doctor may recommend that you:
+Lifestyle changes are usually recommended along with medications and procedures to help manage atrial fibrillation and atrial flutter.
+Your doctor may advise you to:

 • Manage stress.